madhavikollya/terraform/README.md

-# terraform
+# Terraform
 we use terraform to build a infrastructure in aws/azure/gcp.
 It is IaC (Infrastructure as code) tool.
 we use Harshicorp configuration language to write it.

-# cloud alternatives for terraform
+# Cloud alternatives for terraform
 AWS- Cloud formation template (JSON/YAML)

 AZURE- ARM Templates